-Deferred tax assets and liabilities are classified as non-current assets and liabilities.
+Deferred tax assets and liabilities are classified as non-current assets and liabilities b) Foreign currencies

 Operating cycle of the Company is the time between the acquisition of assets for processing and their realisation in cash or cash equivalents.
 The Company has identified twelve months as its operating cycle.